Skip to main content

 • CentOS 7 64 bit

-Device42 database autodiscovery for Windows and *nix targets supports discovery for Oracle RAC clustered database environments, which helps users better assess their cluster databases and understand all the IT assets tied to critical business applications.
+Device42 also supports discovery for Oracle RAC clustered database environments on Windows and *nix targets.
 Discovery returns data about the RAC configuration, the RAC database, and the nodes (physical servers) running the RAC software.
-You can run the autodiscovery against one or more nodes in the Oracle RAC and return information about all connected nodes.
-Device42 requires the use of sudo for Oracle discoveries to mitigate the risk of lockout.
+You can run discovery against one or more nodes in the Oracle RAC to return information about all connected nodes.

 • V$SESSION